 I discovered a love of running in 2005 when a friend convinced me to do an impromptu 5k to benefit the Gulf Coast Relief fund.
 I struggled before and during the race, but felt fantastic afterward.
 I loved the rush at the start and hearing everyone cheering - it just kept me going!
 After that, I was totally addicted to finding races to run.

 I figured I'd work my way up the race chain and signed up for the St. Patrick's Day 8k, followed by the Capitol Hill Classic 10k (still one of my faves).
-Then one day I turned to Jamie and said I wanted to do a 10 miler.
+Then one day I said I wanted to do a 10 miler.
 Say whaat??

 Enter the Army Ten Miler - the country's biggest 10 mile footrace with 23,000+ runners (I think it capped out at 22,000 the first year I did it and it keeps growing).

 This race was a HUGE deal for me.
 It was a lot longer than a 10k and much longer than I've ever run before.
-Jamie can attest to the rough time I had with training (mostly mental) and how I was pretty much willing to throw in the towel after the first few weeks.
-However, with a little gentle pushing (o he had no idea what kind of monster he was creating ;p), I made it through that summer and rocked the 10 miles in 1:43...and felt like I could keep running.
+I had a pretty rough time with training (mostly mental) and I was pretty much willing to throw in the towel after the first few weeks.
+However, with a little gentle pushing, I made it through that summer and rocked the 10 miles in 1:43...and felt like I could keep running.

 After that I set my sights on bigger and better things and entered the lottery for the 2006 Nike Women's Half Marathon.
 I got in and joined the National Capital Area Chapter of Team in Training.
 I learned a lot that summer...I learned about running, hydration, injuries and nutrition from the coaches and I also learned how far I could push myself.